-Dr. Lockwood has been invited to present his research at the University of Memphis, Texas Christian University, the University of Texas - Arlington, the annual Financial Management Association (FMA) meetings, the annual Southern Finance Association (SFA) meetings, and the annual Academy of Financial Services (AFS) meetings.
-He is also serving on the committee for the upcoming (2017) SFA meetings.
-In the past, he has served as a discussant at many conferences, and an ad hoc referee for the Journal of Corporate Finance, the Journal of Financial Research, and the Journal of Business Finance and Accounting.
+Jimmy has also been invited to present his research at the University of Memphis, Texas Christian University, the University of Texas - Arlington, the annual Financial Management Association (FMA) meetings, the annual Southern Finance Association (SFA) meetings, and the annual Academy of Financial Services (AFS) meetings.
+In addition, Jimmy has served on program committees and served on best paper selection committees.